In defence of grantwriters

 By Kylie Cirak, not-for-profit grantwriter

-Wearing one of my other hats, I am also a grantmaker.
-I sit on the board of the Aussie Farmers Foundation, and I was formerly the executive officer of the Alcoa Foundation in Australia.
-I have designed and taken part in processes which have administered millions of dollars.
-I know all about what grantmakers do, and why they must do it the way they do.
-But I also understand why grant applicants need the other Kylie, the grantwriter.
+Wearing one of my other hats, I have also been a grantmaker.
+I once sat on the board of the Aussie Farmers Foundation, and I was formerly the executive officer of the Alcoa Foundation in Australia.

-Think of me - wearing my grantwriting hat - as an intermediary.
 Consider me a helpful agent tasked with breaching the gap between a fabulous program or organisation needing funding, and your fabulous foundation or department with the needed funding.

 A translation service for applicants